404FoundingFather/multi-site/memory-bank/10-ai-interaction-guidelines.md

 ## Memory Bank Updates

 ### Recommended Update Frequency
+- Add appropriate context and details to 14-feature-notes.md for each new feature.
+The goal is to capture the thought process of deriving the solution.
 - Update after completing significant tenant-related features
 - Review after any changes to the tenant resolution flow
 - Add new code patterns when discovered during implementation